ShadauxCat/CATSFC/README.md

 In the Video & audio menu, the **Frame skipping** option allows you to select a number of frames to skip between rendered frames.

-* Setting this to 0 will show every single frame, but this will slow down the game considerably, as the DSTWO would only have enough processing power to emulate **and** render a few frames per second.
-It has enough power to emulate all frames and render **some**, though.
+As of version 1.29, the default is - (Keep up with the game).
+For most games, this setting keeps video and audio fluid, without the sudden slowdowns of previous versions when many sprites fill the screen.
+The DS controller buttons are also responsive at this setting.

+For some games, you may need to adjust frame skipping.
+* If a game runs at 5 frames per second, like *Yoshi's Island*, *Kirby Super Star*, *Star Fox* or *Super Mario RPG*, setting frame skipping to 1 will allow you to jump, move or shoot at the right times.
+* If you want to show more frames per second in a game that already shows 20, setting frame skipping to 1 or 0 will cause more frames to appear, but your DS button input may stop responding for 2 entire seconds every so often.
+The audio will also be stretched.
+(This is similar to NDSGBA.)
 * Setting this to 10 will skip 10 frames and render one, but this will severely desynchronise the audio.
-You will also find yourself unable to perform actions during the correct frame with the controller.
+You will also find yourself unable to perform actions during the correct frame with the DS buttons.
+It is advised to set frame skipping to the lowest value with which you can play a game.
-* Setting this to - (Keep up with the game) will make the emulator try to render the game at its correct speed, dropping frames as needed (up to 8).

-It is recommended to start with frame skipping 4 (Show 1 frame every 5) and go to 3 or 2 if the game doesn't run with major slowdowns with them.
-If you don't like the slowdowns, return to frame skipping 4 or -.

 # Fluidity